cloudposse/docs/content/reference-architectures/notes-on-multiple-aws-accounts.md

 However, in some cases it might be not possible for operational, organizational or other reasons.

-We could have three cases here:
+We can have three use-cases:

 1. We are in control of the master account and can create Organization on top of it and member accounts in it
-2. We are given one account (not the master) and we can’t create an Organization.
-But we can create (or request) more accounts under the same Organization
+2. We are given one account (not the master) and we can’t create Organization, but we can create (or request) more accounts under the same Organization
 3. We have only one account in total

 All three cases are covered by our Reference Architectures and the Cold Start process described in [Cold Start]({{< relref "reference-architectures/cold-start.md" >}}).